MateuszSzczukowski/travelcorp-trips/README.md

 | --- | --- |
 | React | Node |
 | SCSS | Express |

+## ENV

+Duplicate and remove the ".example" in env.example file name or remove only ".example".
+In this file you can change url for endpoint with data.

 ## Instruction

 If you want to run the project follow the instructions below.